-Myers said it's important that, regardless of the class of dewormer used, producers have fecal samples tested to keep track of the performance.
+Myers says it's important that, regardless of the class of dewormer used, producers have fecal samples tested to keep track of the performance.

 At its most basic level, the two most common families of internal parasites in cattle are the nematodes and the flatworms.
 The nematode family includes trichostrongylids and brown stomach worms.
 The flatworm family includes flukes and tapeworms.

 For most cattle producers, worms in the herd mean one, or a combination, of the following: Ostertagia, Cooperia and Haemonchus.
-Jeremy Powell, veterinarian with the University of Arkansas at Fayetteville, said by far the worst of these three is Ostertagia -- known most commonly as the medium or brown stomach worm.
+Jeremy Powell, veterinarian with the University of Arkansas at Fayetteville, says by far the worst of these three is Ostertagia—known most commonly as the medium or brown stomach worm.
 This worm can affect cattle of any age and has a life cycle that can make it more challenging to treat.

-Powell shared the following facts about this and the other common worms in today's beef herds.
+Powell shares some facts about this and the other common worms in today's beef herds: